DS3Lab/cognival-cli/README.md

     <td class="tg-0lax">0.01</td>
   </tr>
 </table>

+## Notes on bundled embeddings and data sources
+* For fasttext embeddings, only the more recent fasttext-cc-2018 embeddings are processed with the fastText library, allowing to generate embeddings from subwords for sentence embeddings.
+For word embeddings, subword information is currently not available, as the existing word vectors are taken and merged with the cognitive sources as-is.
+For fasttext-cc(-subword) and fasttext-wiki-(subowrd), subwords are unavailable for both word and sentence embeddings, as these pretrained word embeddings are incompatible with both gensim and the current version of the fasttext library.

+* Baseline sentence embeddings for word embeddings are available under the same name, except for ELMo.
+For BERT and ELMo, the CLS token and a flattened version of all layers are obtained respectively.
+In the case of ELMo, this leads to a higher dimensional vector, available under elmo-sentence.

+* ELMo relies on the embeddings provided by the allennlp library, thus custom ELMo embeddings for words and sentences must be generated externally and imported as custom embeddings.

+* BERT word embeddings rely on bert-as-service.
+This is due to the fact that at the time of writing, we found no way to obtain OOV words using the transformer libary.
+BERT sentence embeddings are generated using the transformers library.

 ## Testing and Development
 In order to run the tests, you need to download the [test_data](https://drive.google.com/open?id=1f0hFulGIwqf6FRbPCv14d6yiEXh6WI49) and extract the archive into the `tests` directory.
 Note that testing coverage is fairly minimal at present time.